microsoft/aed-go-learn-content/write-test-program/includes/4-project-api.md

 # Bank API
 Now that we've built the online bank's core logic let's build a Web API to test it from a browser (or even the command line).
 For now, we'll not use a database to persist data, so we'll have to create a global variable to store all the accounts in memory.
 Additionally, we'll skip the testing part to avoid keeping this guide too long, but we suggest you follow the same approach we followed when building the core package.

-## Accounts in Memory
+## Accounts in memory

-As we said before, we're not going to use a database to persist data.
+As we said previously, we're not going to use a database to persist data.
 Instead, we'll use a memory map for the accounts we'll create when the program starts.
 Additionally, we'll use a map to access the account information using the account number.

 Head over to the `$GOPATH/src/bankapi/main.go` file and use the following code to create the global `accounts` variable and initialize it with an account (something similar to what we did when creating the tests previously):